mboyea/resume/src/resume.md

 `{\large`{=latex}

 **Software technology expert with 3 years of diverse experience** harmonizing tech and business prerogatives to deliver quality products.
-Adept in cultivating positive relationships and efficient communication.
+Skilled at cultivating positive relationships and efficient communication.
 Demonstrates exceptional focus and organization, with consistency.

 `}`{=latex}